Sign Up

 Under the Servicemembers Civil Relief Act, most major banks and credit-card-issuing companies will offer a refund on interest and annual fees for certain financial obligations that a service member incurred before active-duty military service.
 Banks will also lower the interest rates on loans that existed before the service member joined the military.

-In general: American Express, Chase, and some other banks waive the annual fees on credit cards for active duty, Guard and Reserve on 30 day or greater active orders, and dependent spouses.
+In general, American Express, Chase, and some other banks provide relief on certain fees, including the annual fees on credit cards for eligible active duty, Guard and Reserve on 30 day or greater active orders, and dependent spouses.
 This includes the $695 annual fee on The Platinum Card® from American Express (learn more here).

 For example, if you bought a car before serving on active duty and your current interest rate is 18%, you can invoke your SCRA benefits to lower the rate to 6%.